 Mrs Nabila Gordon

 Joined St Catherine's in 2016.
-Mrs Gordon studied Statistics at University and has previously worked in both the Aerospace and Financial sectors.
+Mrs Gordon studied Statistics and Economics at University and has previously worked in both the Aerospace and Financial sectors.
 She relishes bringing her experience into the classroom when teaching, especially when answering the “when are we ever going to use this?” questions.
 She loves seeing the girls’ curiosity grow as they begin to see Mathematics as a way of thinking and a tool to problem-solve.
 Outside school she enjoys visiting art galleries, travelling with her family and playing tennis.

 Mrs Laura Hill